NpEric360/Pyspark-Airflow-ETL/README.md

    - The transformed data is stored in the Apache Parquet file format, which is well-suited for analytical workloads.

 3. **AWS S3 Integration**:
-   - The processed data is uploaded to an AWS S3 bucket, offering secure, scalable, and cost-effective storage for your data.
+   - The processed data is then uploaded to an AWS S3 bucket.

 4. **AWS Crawler**:
    - An AWS crawler is employed to create table definitions based on the uploaded Parquet files.
-This step simplifies data access and ensures compatibility with services like Amazon Athena.
+This step allows SQL querying using Amazon Athena.

 5. **Data Analysis with Amazon Athena**:
    - Amazon Athena is utilized to query the tables created by the AWS crawler.
 This provides a serverless, interactive query service for analyzing your data with SQL.

 6. **Data Visualization with Tableau**:
-   - To visualize your data and gain insights, you can connect Tableau to the destination S3 bucket containing all Amazon Athena queries.
+   - To visualize your data and gain insights, Tableau is connected to the destination S3 bucket containing all Amazon Athena queries.
 This enables powerful data visualization and reporting capabilities.

+##Note:
+You will notice a script named 'B_v1_data_scrambler.py'.
+This script 'contaminates' the original dataset with outliers, duplicate rows, and incorrect data types just for testing the data transformations performed in C_v1_etl_pyspark.py.

 ##File directory structure: